Texas gets hot in the summer, but it also offers many ways to keep cool. Learn more about Texas’ many swimming holes, waterparks, rivers, and beaches.

 Water Rampage, Lubbock: This park has kept people in Lubbock cool for more than thirty years.
 It’s open seasonally from late May through late August.

-White Water Bay, San Antonio: White Water Bay is part of the Six Flags Fiesta Texas theme park, typically open from April through August.
+Hurricane Harbor, San Antonio: Hurricane Harbor is part of the Six Flags Fiesta Texas theme park, typically open from April through August.
 Admission is included in the price of a Fiesta Texas ticket.

 Texas has hundreds of miles of coastline, some of which include beaches you can visit.
 While no beach in Texas can compare to Hawaii or the Caribbean, you’ll find plenty of places to relax, swim, or even surf a bit.
 The best beaches in the state tend to be located on barrier islands.
 From north to south, the three major beach areas are: